foutoucour/catordog/README.md

-# Catordog: pick your side!
+# Catordog: pick your pet!

 Name your pet, pick a color and choice between cat or dog!